ProGrammer729/Apps/README.md

-Download the apk by pressing 'View Code' /WordMasters.Apk And click on download.
+Download the apk by pressing 'View code' above... then WordMasters.apk,
+And click on download.